libp2p/docs/content/guides/getting-started/browser-to-browser.md

 - **STUN** server: helps the browser discover its observed public address and is necessary in almost all cases, due to NAT making it hard for a browser to know its observed public IP.
 There are many [free public STUN servers](https://gist.github.com/mondain/b0ec1cf5f60ae726202e) that you can use.
 - **TURN** (Relay) server: relays traffic if the browsers fail to establish a direct connection and is defined as part of the WebRTC specification.
 Unlike signaling and STUN servers can be costly to run because they route all traffic between peers.
 This guide will not use TURN servers.
 Instead, it will lean on GossipSub to ensure delivery of messages when direct connections cannot be established.
-- **signaling**: helps the browsers exchange their [SDPs (Session Description Protocol)](https://developer.mozilla.org/en-US/docs/Glossary/SDP): the metadata necessary to establish a connection.
+- **signaling**: helps the browsers exchange [SDP (Session Description Protocol)](https://developer.mozilla.org/en-US/docs/Glossary/SDP) messages: the metadata necessary to establish a connection.
 Most importantly, signaling is not part of the WebRTC specification.
 This means that applications are free to implement signaling as they see fit.
 In this guide, you will use Libp2p's [protocol for signaling](https://github.com/libp2p/specs/blob/master/webrtc/webrtc.md#signaling-protocol) over Circuit Relay v2 connections.
 - **Libp2p relay/bootstrapper**: The libp2p peer will serve two roles:
   - **Circuit Relay V2**: A publicly reachable libp2p peer that can serve as a relay between browser nodes that have yet to establish a direct connection between each other.
 Unlike TURN servers, which are WebRTC-specific and can be costly to run, Circuit Relay V2 is a libp2p protocol that is resource-constrained by design.
 It's also decentralized and trustless, in the sense that any publicly reachable libp2p peer supporting the protocol can help browsers libp2p nodes as a (time and bandwidth-constrained) relay.
   - **GossipSub Peer Discovery**: For browser peers to discover each other, they will need some mechanism to announce their multiaddresses to other browsers.
 GossipSub will help by relaying those peer discovery messages between browsers which kick off the direct connection establishment.